Dathalind/dathalind.github.io/_posts/2023-11-11-fake-winrar.md

 - Lets dump the one PE at `0x22200000`

 ### PE-Bear
-- May have dumped this one too early, won’t let me override a section
+- May have dumped this one too early, won’t allow override for a section
 - Still seems incomplete

 After turning off bp for Virtual Alloc, we let process run.